i-VRESSE/haddock3-webapp/docs/bartender.md

 (This command requires that the bartender webservice is running at http://localhost:8000)

+The generated client code is a reflection of the bartender configuration.
+So if the bartender configuration changes, the client needs to be regenerated.

 ## Configuration

 The haddock3 web application needs to know where the bartender web service is running.